MartinPankraz/DSAGTechXChange25/3-sap-etd-sentinel-integration/student/quest3.md

 Select **Run playbook** from **Actions**.

 Select the playbook for your user (e.g. *PlaybookUnexpectedNetworkLogin**User1***) from the list of playbooks.
-You will take a closer look at the playbook in [Quest 5](quest5.md) and enhance it with additional logic.
+You will take a closer look at the playbook in a bit.

 Click **Apply**.
 <p align="center" width="100%">